trimble-oss/website-modus.trimble.com/content/components/web/toolbar/_index.md

 #### Don't use when

 - You need to navigate between content within the application.
 Instead, use [Side Navigation](/components/web/side-navigation/) or [Content Tree](/components/web/content-tree/).
 - A more robust set of tools needs to be displayed.
-Instead, use [Utility Panel](/components/web/utitlity-panel/).
+Instead, use [Utility Panel](/components/web/utility-panel/).
 - Actions are directly coupled with specific elements on the page.

 ## Types

-Floating toolbars can be classified by their layout as follows:
+Toolbars can be classified by their layout as follows:

-**Floating toolbar consisting of a series of separate buttons:**
+### With Separate Buttons

-- Icon buttons are aligned next to each other (horizontally or vertically), but not connected.
+Icon buttons are aligned next to each other (horizontally or vertically), but not connected.

 {{< img src="/img/components/floating-toolbar-single-buttons-example.svg" dark="/img/components/floating-toolbar-single-buttons-example-dark.svg" class="bg-light" width="220" height="166" alt="Floating Toolbar single buttons example" loading="lazy" >}}

-**Floating toolbar consisting of a series of combined icon buttons:**
+### With Combined Buttons

-- Icon buttons are connected vertically or horizontally.
+Icon buttons are connected vertically or horizontally.

 {{< img src="/img/components/floating-toolbar-combined-vertical-example.svg" dark="/img/components/floating-toolbar-combined-vertical-example-dark.svg" class="bg-light" width="220" height="166" alt="Floating Toolbar vertical example" loading="lazy" >}}